 According to the 1882 Ontario Medical Register, Dr. Smith joined the College of Physicians and Surgeons on the 15th of June, 1866.

 Dr. Smith married Elizabeth “Ann” Smith on the 6th of October, 1857.
 (Smith was also her maiden name.)
 Mrs. Smith was born on the 26th of July, 1831 and she was raised in Morpeth.
 Her parents were Israel B. Smith and the former Elizabeth Beamer and she was known to have 2 older brothers named Cyrus Samuel Smith, Israel Beamer Smith and John W. Smith (who died as an infant).

 Dr. Jacob Smith died on the 27th of November, 1885.
 He was the first burial at Greenwood Cemetery in Ridgetown.
-His wife died on the 6th of February, 1886 and they are buried at Greenwood Cemetery in Ridgetown.
+His wife died on the 6th of February, 1886 and she was also buried at Greenwood Cemetery.